basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 {{< /detail-tag >}}

 Fast forward four weeks.
-I have installed many games, but I have yet to play a single minute.
-Instead, I've been on an unexpected and intense deep-dive into the world of local AI.
+I haven't played a single minute, but my machine is now indexing 200 GB of email archives and facing a serious performance bottleneck I'll get to later.
-That gaming rig has been humming away, but not rendering virtual worlds.
+That "gaming" machine has been humming away, but not rendering virtual worlds.
 It's been training, transcribing, and thinking.

 I'm writing this post simply because I am so enthusiastic about local AI.